Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

         <div>
           <h3>Trim, finish &amp; alignment transfer</h3>
           <p>
-            Trim lines are cut, edges and surfaces are refined, hardware is installed, and the component position established in the test setup can be transferred to the definitive socket.
+            Trim lines are cut, edges and surfaces are refined, and the component position established in the test setup can be transferred to the definitive socket.
           </p>
         </div>